-(1) Summary of Significant Accounting Policies

-(a) Nature of Organization
+(1) Summary of Significant Accounting Policies Nature of Organization

 Iowa Municipalities Workers' Compensation Association (the Association) was formed in July 1981 under Chapter 28E, Code of Iowa, to allow Iowa cities to join together to comply with provisions of Chapter 87, Code of Iowa, by pooling the risks of their workers' compensation liabilities.
 In 1987, the 28E Agreement forming the Association was amended to allow lowa counties to become members.
 The Association is governed by a nine-member Board of Trustees of city and county officials elected by the members.
 The Association's general objectives are to formulate, develop, and administer, on behalf of the member political subdivisions, a program of joint self-insurance to stabilize costs related to members' workers' compensation liabilities.
 Program components include claims management, member education, and loss control services.
 Membership in the Association is limited to lowa cities, counties, Chapter 28E entities, and other political subdivisions subject to approval in writing by the Board of Trustees or their designee; a member may withdraw from the Association at any time by complying with the rules of the Association.
 Annual premiums are determined by using applicable standard rates for the exposure to risk and applicable experience modification factors of the NCCI.
-Each member may be subject to additional premiums to pay its pro rata share of claims, when they exceed the Association's resources available to pay such claims.
+Each member may be subject to additional premiums to pay its pro rata share of claims, when they exceed the Association's resources available to pay such claim

-(b) Basis of Presentation
+Basis of Presentation

-The financial statements have been prepared in accordance with U.S. generally accepted accounting principles.
+The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

-The Association consists of funds designated as the Standard Group (formerly, Group C), the Large Deductible Group (Group E), and the Chapter 411 Group (Group G).
+The Association consists of funds designated as the Standard Group (formerly, Group C), the Large Deductible Group (Group E) and the Chapter 411 Group (Group G).
 Group A remained in existence only for the settlement of the remaining claims and monies held in the fund, which was liquidated December 31, 1996.
 Group B remained in existence only for the settlement of the remaining claims and monies held in the fund, which was liquidated June 11, 2003.
-Standard and Large Deductible Group membership consisted of 366 cities, 81 counties, and 92 Chapter 28E entities for 2019 (unaudited).
+Standard and Large Deductible Group membership consisted of 365 cities, 80 counties and 93 Chapter 28E entities for 2020 (unaudited).
 Operating revenues and expenses include activities that have characteristics of exchange transactions.
 Nonoperating revenues include activities that have the characteristics of nonexchange transactions, such as investment income.

-(c) Cash and Cash Equivalents
+Cash and Cash Equivalents